MicrosoftDocs/win32/desktop-src/lwef/the-command-object.md

 No

-No¹
+No

-No¹
+No

-No¹
+No

 True

 False

 Does not appear

 No

-No¹
+No

-No¹
+No

-No¹
+No

 False

 True

 Does not appear

 No

-No¹
+No

-No¹
+No

-No¹
+No

 False